cardano-foundation/CIPs/CIP-?/README.md

 ## Rationale: how does this CIP achieve its goals?

 This CIP defines a canonical format for URIs referencing four new Cardano objects: blocks, transactions, transaction metadata, and specific tags within the transaction metadata.
-It utilizes existing cardano standards (CIP-0013) and industry standards (URIs), minimizing the number of new concepts that a developer nees learn.
+It utilizes existing cardano standards (CIP-0013) and industry standards (URIs), minimizing the number of new concepts that a developer needs to learn.
 By utilizing URIs, it creates a natural path to integration with existing tools, such as browsers.
 And finally, it allows a canonical URI for these objects, such as storing CIP-100 metadata on-chain, and referring to it in the anchor field.
 ## Path to Active

 ### Acceptance Criteria